SERG-Delft/serg-delft.github.io/msctopics/biometric-data-and-dev-productivity.md

 - Want to empirically understand the patterns of biometric data in the different development activities.

-- Explore how we can provide developers with interesting real-time recommendations, based on biometric data.
+- Explore how we can provide developers with interesting real-time recommendations (via machine learning), based on biometric data.

 - Ethnography studies at large industry partners to evaluate the practical effectiveness of such recommendations in the wild.